 Why Whining is a Win!

-[From Messages in a Bottle: Communication Through the Ages and Stages by L.R.Knost available June 2013; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages by L.R.Knost now available on Amazon.]
+[Reprinted from Whispers Through Time: Communication Through the Ages and Stages of Childhood by L.R.Knost.
+Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages also available through Amazon and other major retailers.]

 Here’s a shocker for you: Whining is actually a sign of maturity!
 Yep, that unnerving, endless, nails-on-a-chalkboard, make-your-head-explode whine is a sign that your little one is growing up and, get this, gaining self-control!
 I can see your heads shaking, but read on, parents, caregivers, and bleeding ears of the world, read on.

 As time goes on, toddlerhood gives way to the preschool years and language skills advance, becoming the main source of communication for a little one.
-But even so, their grasp of language is limited and their prefrontal cortexes (center of forethought/prethinking skills) are underdeveloped.
+But even so, their grasp of language is limited and their prefrontal cortexes (center of forethought/pre-thinking skills) are still developing.
 This leads to a rather dichotomous situation in which they know what they want to say, but often can’t quite put the words together quickly or clearly enough for us oh-so-impatient adults.

-If we, the adults, would adjust our mindsets to accept the normalcy of whining, it would lose a bit of its power to annoy and enable us to respond empathetically to our children when they’re mustering all their newly-developed coping skills to avoid a meltdown.
+If we, as adults, would adjust our mindsets to accept the normalcy of whining, it would lose a bit of its power to annoy while enabling us to respond empathetically to our children when they’re mustering all their newly-developed coping skills to avoid a meltdown.

 So, what can we do when our little ones lapse into ‘whine-eze’ and we feel like tearing our hair out?
-Well, as always, an ounce of prevention is worth a pound of cure!
-Pay attention to the times of day whining seems to occur regularly and watch for triggers such as hunger, missed naps, over-hurried schedules, etc. and make what adjustments you can to prevent the whining before it starts next time.
+Well, as always, an ounce of prevention is worth a pound of cure:

-More than anything, though, giving your little ones the gift of your time and attention when they need it most (and often deserve it least!) will help foster that all-important connection that provides the basis for gentle guidance and boundary-setting.
-And, as an added bonus, children who feel heard tend to outgrow the whining stage much earlier than children who feel like they have to fight to be heard!
+More than anything, though, giving your little ones the gift of your time and attention when they need it most (and often seem to deserve it least) will help foster that all-important connection that provides the basis for gentle guidance and boundary-setting.
+And, as an added bonus, children who feel heard tend to outgrow the whining stage much earlier than children who feel like they have to fight to be heard.